17th International Conference on Principles of Knowledge Representation and Reasoning

 Submission Guidelines and Evaluation Criteria

-The Applications and Systems Track will allow contributions of both regular papers (9 pages) and short papers (4 pages), excluding references, prepared and submitted according to Authors Guidelines for KR2020.
+The Applications and Systems Track will allow contributions of both regular papers (9 pages) and short papers (4 pages), excluding references, prepared and submitted according to the authors guidelines detailed in the submission page .

 Submissions will be rigorously peer reviewed by PC members, who are active in applications of KR and/or development of KR systems.